Kike Oniwinde: Early life and education

 Oniwinde was born in 1992 and as a child lived in East London with her mother and two brothers.
 She took Economics and double Maths at A-level, gaining 'A' grades, and then entered the University of Nottingham, graduating with Upper Second class BSc Economics in 2014.
 She then studied at University of Florida, supported by a track and field scholarship, and gained an MSc degree in Management.

 Athletics career

 Her skill with the javelin was recognised and she competed from 2005 onwards for Havering Athletics Club, moving to Enfield and Haringey Athletic Club in 2012.
 She first represented Great Britain at the European Junior Championships in Tallinn in 2011.

 She won three medals in the British University Championships while at University of Nottingham, although a back injury affected her performance.
 While at University of Florida, she was in the university athletics team and reached the top twenty in performance with the javelin in the USA Collegiate competitions.
-She qualified for the Commonwealth Games.
 She continued competing until 2017.